About Disability Hearings

 The testimony of the vocational expert at your Social Security disability hearing can make or break your case.

-What Is the Average Wait Time for a Disability Hearing?
+Average Wait Time for a Social Security Disability Hearing in 2026

 -